 The most recent data for the new plans being prepared is from the catchments.ie website.
 A catchment is an area where water is collected by the natural landscape and flows from source through river, lakes and groundwater to the sea.
-Two catchments drain the county, the predominant being the Liffey and Dublin Bay, and the northern catchment the Nanny-Delvin catchment.
-A summary of these is below:
+Dublin City is situated within the Liffey and Dublin Bay Catchment (code: 09).
+The area of this catchment covers 1,624,42km2 and supports a total population density of 777 people per km2.